-I really like Cabals, but I'm not sure Cabals reciprocates the sentiment.
-Even after years of playing, I feel I barely know this game—partly because, I suspect, Cabals itself doesn't know what it wants to be.
+I really like Cabals, but even after years of playing, I feel I barely know this game—partly because, I suspect, Cabals itself doesn't know what it wants to be.
 It's a good game that came out at the wrong time, and its attempts at finding its audience since have ranged from 'well-intentioned' to 'eye-rolling'.

 The pre-Hearthstone era was a meager time for collectible card game enthusiasts.
 There wasn't even a good Magic: The Gathering adaptation back then, the only way to play it seriously online was through open-source virtual tabletop Cockatrice.